ki-tools/brazilgeo/README.md

 # brazilmunis

-This simple R package contains shapefiles for all municipalities in Brazil, as well as a data frame of municipality codes
+This simple R package contains shapefiles for all municipalities in Brazil, as well as a data frame of municipality, microregion, mesoregion, and region codes and names for all municipalities.

 ## Installation ##